-A couple of weeks ago, Angel had the chance to hang out with Carly Wynn - an outdoor athlete who is living the dirtbag dream as a competitive ski racer and world-travelling digital nomad.
-Like us, she's building a business centered on making adventure and the dirtbag lifestyle more accessible, and she inspired us so much that we asked her to write a guest post.
+A couple of weeks ago, Angel had the chance to hang out with Carly Wynn - a semi-pro outdoor athlete who is living the dirtbag dream as a competitive ski racer and world-travelling digital nomad.
+She's building a business offering coaching and lifestyle design for athletes and free spirits, and she inspired us so much that we asked her to write a guest post.
 She gave us this great "how to" article that outlines her approach to life.
 We think it's super helpful, and hope you do too!

 If you love the outdoors, there’s a good chance you also love some form of outdoors media, whether it’s a great adventure blog, a crunchy Instagram, or yes, a podcast.
 We adventurers love to hear what our fellows are up to, perhaps enjoying some inspiration and daydreaming about embarking on similar missions.
 Nothing kills the adventure buzz worse than that daydream coming to a sudden halt as you wonder, how do these people make this stuff happen?